iapucp/chana-library/README.md

 ### User installation

-If you already have a working installation of numpy and scipy, the easiest way to install chana is using ``pip`` :
+If you already have a working installation of numpy, scikit-learn and python-crfsuite, the easiest way to install chana is using ``pip`` :

 ```